Joomla 4 is an improved version of Joomla. It comes with lots of features and improvements, but still under-development (not officially released).

 Joomla extensions and WordPress plugins reduces the need to hire a developer, because they aim for providing functionalities that are not part of the core software, and also to get the job done easily!
 They are basically there to make things easier for you!

 WordPress allows you create different types of websites, from blogging (default website type), forum, to business websites, and many others.

 Just like installing a WordPress theme (like we explained above), you can easily install a WordPress plugin in just a few clicks.
 Most interestingly, on the plugin installation page, you can find other useful free WordPress plugins that are available in the official plugin repository of WordPress.
-Gladly, you can install these plugins directly from the plugin installation page of your site, without going to the official repository.
+Gladly, you can install these plugins directly from the plugin installation page of your site without going to the official repository.

-Fortunately, WordPress has more plugins than Joomla.
+Fortunately for WordPress, it has more plugins than Joomla.

 Like the official WordPress theme repository, there’s an official plugin repository, where you can find plenty of free WordPress plugins to use.

 Joomla gives you the flexibility and control to create the kinds of website you can think of, like; eCommerce, membership, and other websites.
 This can be archived through its extensions!